anhthang/blog/content/posts/2020-05-05-configure-eslint-commitlint-lint-staged-and-prettier-to-improve-your-development.md

 ---
 title: 'Configure ESLint, commitlint, lint-staged and Prettier to improve your development'
+description: 'This short guide will provide you a consistent and reusable development workflow for your new or existing projects, especially in JavaScript.'
 published: '2020-05-05'
 tags: [eslint, prettier, javascript, commitlint, husky]
 ---

-This short guide will provide you a consistent and reusable development workflow for your new or existing projects, especially in JavaScript.
 You can increase your code quality and reduce the time spent on debugging.
 I will show you how to configure VSCode to handle code formatting, linting and type checking now.

 > Testing is outside the scope, but it's highly recommended.
 You should check every changed files before commit